Make this DIY bathrobe as a gift or for yourself

 This rectangle, cut on a fold, will be the robe back.

 To form the front of the robe, start with the back rectangle.
 Draw a diagonal line from the waist level to the back neck cutout.
 Cut 2 of these for the robe front.

 To make the sleeves, start by subtracting the shoulder length from the arm length.
 Add 2 inches to the result, and that is the length of your sleeve.
 This rectangle needs to be the same as the neck to waist in height; cut 2 sleeves.
 Alternately, you could make it 1/2 the neck to waist height and cut two on the fold.

-For the sash, cut 2 pieces 5 inches wide by the length of the bust or chest.
+For the belt or sash, cut 2 pieces 5 inches wide by the length of the bust or chest.

-For the binding, you’ll cut a rectangle 4 inches wide.
+To make the double fold binding for the neck and front, you’ll cut a rectangle 4 inches wide.
 For the length, you’ll need to add up the length of the front and back as indicated by the red lines.
 Cut two of these pieces.

 Note: Your yardage for this project will vary based on the size and length you choose, so yardages are not given.
 At minimum you’re going to need two yards.
 If you don’t want to add up the pieces, you can take your measurements and plug them into a quilt calculator like this one to calculate for you.

 Stop here and CHECK YOUR GARMENT MEASUREMENTS before cutting your fabric.
 By that I mean, make sure at bust and hip level your front and back paper pieces will add up to your bust and hip measurements plus 4 inches (or more if you wanted more ease; the remaining inch of ease will come from the neck band binding) once you take out the 1/2 inch seam allowances.
 Make sure your sleeve will be at least 3 inches bigger than the biggest part of your upper arm.
 If you need help calculating these things, see this post.